tytydraco/yessleep/out/How_planning_a_wedding_almost_ended_my_life.md

 I was half-right.
 She didn’t tell me the secret, but she showed it to me.
 She hiked her skirt up all the way to her waist so I could see her panties, whole thighs and buttocks.

-Laura’s flesh was missing—a pound’s worth, if I had to guess—from the inside of her thigh, right below her perineum.
+Laura’s flesh was missing—a pound’s worth, if I had to guess—from the inside of her thigh, below but very close to the inguinal region.

 I shuddered.
 Laura’s face reddened.
 She pulled her skirt back down before looking away.
 I thought I saw the glimmer of a tear welling in one of her eyes.
 She wiped her face.